Russell Street bombing: Arrests

-In 1961, Taylor was convicted of an armed robbery of a milk bar in Clayton and was sent to Pentridge and housed in the notorious H Division where he met Ronald Ryan.
+In 1961, Taylor had been convicted of an armed robbery of a milk bar in Clayton and was sent to Pentridge and housed in H Division, where he met Ronald Ryan.
 While in H Division, Ryan approached Taylor and offered him to take part in Ryan's infamous 1965 escape, but Taylor refused.
 Instead, Taylor and another prisoner escaped from Pentridge.
 While on the run, Taylor committed seven bank robberies before recaptured five days after escaping from Pentridge.
 While in prison, Taylor became a model prisoner and took part in several prison stage shows.
 In 1971, Taylor was interviewed in a television documentary about life inside Pentridge.

 After his release in 1978, Taylor became a social worker to help young men avoid a life of crime.
-As a bit-part actor, Taylor starred in a 1979 episode of Prisoner.
+As a bit-part actor, Taylor starred in Episode 55 of Prisoner, aired in 1979, where he was a service station attendant who was robbed by Leanne Bourke's boyfriend Denny.

 Detectives arrested Taylor in a pre-dawn raid on his home at Birchip on 30 May 1986.
 A search of Taylor's property only turned up a vehicle that later came back as stolen.
 Under questioning, Taylor claimed that he had no involvement in the bombing and that he knew Craig and Rodney Minogue through his job as a social worker and that he met them to prevent them from getting involved in any further crimes.
 He alleged that Craig Minogue, Rodney Minogue and Peter Reed were responsible for the Russell Street Bombing.

 Detectives ran a search for Craig and Rodney Minogue and found that they moved into a house within close distance of Taylor's home in Birchip.
 A raid on the house failed to locate the Minogue Brothers but turned up evidence linking them to Russell Street Bombing.
 At the house, detectives recovered evidence linking the Minogue Brothers to the bombing including: